-For illustration of an intransitive item of a locative out-derivative with translocation semantics, consider the example out-gas in (15).
-This forms is based on a substance-emission verb,4 and in the attestation, gas is emitted from within a source (the stars) to their outside.
+For illustration of an intransitive item of a locative out-derivative with translocation semantics, consider the example out-streaming in (15).
+This form is based on a substance-emission verb, and in the attestation, gas is emitted from within a source (the stars) to their outside.